-Many sommeliers travel all over the world to taste new wine and to attend food and wine conventions.
+Many sommeliers travel all over the world to taste new wines and to attend food and wine conventions.
 A good wine expert will know all the current trends in the food and wine industry.
 He or she will also help patrons to feel comfortable with tasting wines and help them choose a delicious wine in their price range.
 Sommeliers can also learn more about wine through the opinions of their customers.

 In short, a good sommelier will be able to make the customer's dining experience memorable by suggesting wines that will enhance the flavour of the food that they are eating.